Originally featured on BroadcastEngineering.com

 News foundation announces workshops to prepare media, community leaders for terror

-Newsrooms across the country are ill-prepared to respond to the informational needs of their viewers in the event of another terrorist attack if the lack of crisis planning among the media and the dearth of understanding among local government leaders about the vital role of the media in times of disaster are indications.
+If indications of the lack of crisis planning among the media and the dearth of understanding among local government leaders about the vital role of the media in times of disaster are true, newsrooms across the country are ill-prepared to respond to the informational needs of their viewers in the event of another terrorist attack.

 To help media organizations and local communities prepare, the Radio and Television News Directors Foundation, the National Academies and the U.S. Department of Homeland Security will produce 10 workshops to provide guidance to journalists and public information officers on potential terrorists threats and how best to respond to the informational needs of the public.